Operation Vulcan: II US Corps

 The 9th Infantry division next to them moved towards Jefna with Djebel Anchouna and the Hills beyond - 432 ('Bald') and 438 ('Green') as their objectives.
 By 30 April after heaving fighting Djebel Anchouna's crests were taken, and after a heavy artillery bombardment the Germans abandoned Jefna.
 The Americans then captured 'Green' and 'Bald' Hills which opened up the Jefna-Mataur road and leaving Axis forces hanging on the edge of the Mateur plain.

 Meanwhile the Southern attack was directed against Hill 609 (Djebel Tahent) which was the last commanding height on the German defensive line in front of them.
 It was thus heavily defended and was one of the most difficult objectives in Tunisia due to its steep slopes.
 The hill was flanked by two others Hill 490 and Hill 531.

 On 26 April the attack commenced - 34th Infantry Division was ordered to take the hill backed by II US Corps artillery.
 After bitter resistance from the German defenders which included a German paratroop unit (Barenthin), the attack stalled over the next two days with severe casualties.
 Hearing of the failure thus far Anderson requested that hill should be bypassed, but Bradley angrily turned this down.
 The attack went in again and Hill 490 was won on 28 April, but attempts on Hill 531 and 609 again stalled.
 German flanking fire made the assault costly.
 Further attempts resulted in heavy losses and by 29 April, US units had gained Hill 531 but attacks on Hill 609 had again been repelled.
 By this point US losses were 183 killed, 1,594 wounded and some 676 captured or missing.

 On 30 April Bradley desperately wanted the hill seized and this time sent in Sherman tanks.
 With heavy artillery support, the Americans despite losing a number of tanks reached the hill and drove off the Germans.
-Having dug in on the plateau, the expected German counter attack came in the next day but the Americans held on to their positions.
+The expected German counter-attack came in the next day, but the Americans, having dug in on the plateau, held on to their positions.